Ridgefield Center Historic District

 The Ridgefield Center Historic District is part of the town of Ridgefield, Connecticut.
 It was listed on the National Register of Historic Places in 1984.

-The district is an irregularly shaped area that is roughly bounded by Pound St., Fairview Ave., Prospect, Ridge, and Whipstick Rds.
+The district is an irregularly shaped area that is roughly bounded by Pound Street, Fairview Avenue, Prospect, Ridge, and Whipstick Roads.
 In 1984 it included 241 contributing buildings and one other contributing structure, over a 395 acre area.

 Two properties, the Phineas Chapman Lounsbury House (now a community center) and the Keeler Tavern (purchased and renovated by architect Cass Gilbert and now a museum), were already separately listed in the National Register.